Vilos92/pimpmyprose/README.md

 Repository for pimpMyProse

 # To-Do
-+ Link user to pimps and proses
++ Ability to edit profile
 + Voting mechanisms
-+ Ability to post prose, pimps
 + Ability to follow
++ Categories